meshcloud/meshcloud-docs/docs/meshstack.building-blocks.aws-reference-architecture.md

 #### Cloud Foundation Team offers main building block

-If the cloud foundation team offers the main building block, keep
+If the cloud foundation team offers the main building block, this building block should manage the necessary access.

 To summarize, in this reference architecture